IDSP22/Final_Project_Deep_Sedation/README.md

 Participants will explore the Deep Sedation App.

 #### Post-test debriefing (10-20 min)
-*	Ask questions on how this App is addressing the problem on sensibilizing clinitians.
+*	Ask questions on how this App is addressing the problem on sensibilizing clinitians and allowing clinical scientists to play with the data.
 *	Ask questions on the design’s clarity of the App.
-*	Ask how this app could be improve.
+*	Ask how this app could be improved.
 *	Follow up on any problems that came up.

 #### Task list